AleksandrVSokolov/platerandomizer/README.md

     ## H "1H" "2H" "3H" "4H" "5H" "6H" "7H" "8H" "9H" "10H" "11H" NA

 We have an example dataset containing several studies in one file.
-Includes information on some phenotypes, IDs, as well as the study of origin
+It includes information on some phenotypes, IDs, as well as the study of origin

 ``` r